rebeccaokine/rebeccaokine/README.md

 ##  👩🏿‍💻 About me:
-🖥️ I'm a student developer from Ghana
-- 🔭 I’m currently working on new projects
-- 🌱 I’m currently learning JavaScript
-- 👯 I’m looking to collaborate on frontend projects
-- ⚡ Fun fact: I'm also exploring UI/UX design
-- 📔 I love reading self help books
+I'm a cybersecurity analyst(soc 1) apprentice currently exploring cloud and network engineering.
-- 🎧 I also love listening to music and podcasts
+I love listening to music and podcasts.

 ## 🔥My Stats